 To ensure excessive ADE values do not compromise power system security the ADE for each region is capped to the following values:

-- Queensland, New South Wales and Victoria = ±50 MW (a)
+- (a) Queensland, New South Wales and Victoria = ± 50 MW

-- South Australia ±25 MW (b)
+- (b) South Australia ±25 MW

-- Tasmania ±25 MW. (c)
+- (c) Tasmania ±25 MW.

 7. DIRECTIONS AND INTERVENTION PRICING